-- (ii) (b)-Each tuition rate shall be increased by the ratio of the sending district's current year budgeted net school spending, as reported on schedule 19 of the Department's end of year pupil and financial returns, to the sending district's total current year foundation budget.
-Amounts reported on schedule 19 for out-of-district special education tuition and retired teachers' health insurance shall be excluded from this calculation. - (iii) (c) Each tuition rate shall be increased by a per pupil capital needs component calculated in accordance with M.G.L. c.
-71, § 89(ff), and each year'syear's general appropriations act. - (b) (4)Facilities: Any amounts appropriated under line item 7010-0030 for the purpose of per pupil facilities aid for Commonwealth charter schools shall be used to reimburse sending districts for the capital component of the tuition payments, as calculated in 603 CMR 1.08(3)(e07(2)(a)(iii), but shall not affect the payments due to Commonwealth charter schools. - (c) (5)Tuition Rate: For each sending district, the sum of its tuition payment to each Commonwealth charter school, less any charter school capital facility reimbursement received pursuant to 603 CMR 1.08(407(2)(b), shall be used as the district's "total charter school tuition payment" for the purposes of M.G.L. c.
+- (ii) Each tuition rate shall be increased by the ratio of the sending district's current year budgeted net school spending, as reported on schedule 19 of the Department's end of year pupil and financial returns, to the sending district's total current year foundation budget.
+Amounts reported on schedule 19 for out-of-district special education tuition and retired teachers' health insurance shall be excluded from this calculation. - (iii) Each tuition rate shall be increased by a per pupil capital needs component calculated in accordance with M.G.L. c.
+71, § 89(ff), and each year's general appropriations act. - (b) Facilities: Any amounts appropriated under line item 7010-0030 for the purpose of per pupil facilities aid for Commonwealth charter schools shall be used to reimburse sending districts for the capital component of the tuition payments, as calculated in 603 CMR 1.07(2)(a)(iii), but shall not affect the payments due to Commonwealth charter schools. - (c) Tuition Rate: For each sending district, the sum of its tuition payment to each Commonwealth charter school, less any charter school capital facility reimbursement received pursuant to 603 CMR 1.07(2)(b), shall be used as the district's "total charter school tuition payment" for the purposes of M.G.L. c.
 71, § 89(i), and shall be used as the district's "total charter school tuition amount" for the purposes of M.G.L. c.
-71, § 89(gg).

-(6)Tuition Payment: The State Treasurer shall make quarterlymonthly payments to Commonwealth charter schools.
+71, § 89(g). - (d) Tuition Payment: The State Treasurer shall make monthly payments to Commonwealth charter schools.
 In making such payments, the Commonwealth shall reduce each sending district's M.G.L. c.
-70 allocation by an amount sufficient to meet its charter school obligations for the quartermonth.
+70 allocation by an amount sufficient to meet its charter school obligations for the month.
 If there are insufficient M.G.L. c.
 70 funds to meet a district's obligation, the Commonwealth shall reduce other state aid allocated to the applicable cities and towns.
 If there are insufficient state aid funds of any kind to meet a district's obligation, the Board shall recommend to the Governor and legislature that a supplemental appropriation be made to pay any remaining obligation to the charter school(s).

-- (d) (7) The Department shall notify both the Commonwealth charter school and the sending district(s) of the amount of these M.G.L. c.
-70 reductions.tuition payments. - (e) (8)Monthly Payments: The first quarterly paymentfive monthly payments to Commonwealth charter schools shall be based on each charter school's pre-enrollment report, filed with the Department pursuant to 603 CMR 1.09(408(5)).
-The remaining three quarterlymonthly payments of each fiscal year shall be based on updated enrollment reports, submitted to the Department by each charter school.
-Failure to submit a required enrollment report or charter school claim form may result in the withholding of some or all of a charter school's quarterlyschool's monthly payment.
-Although each quarterlymonthly payment is intended to equal approximately one quartertwelfth of the projected annual amount, payments in the later quarters of each fiscal year from December through June shall include adjustments to correct any over- or underpayments in earlier quartersmonths of the fiscal year.
+The Department shall notify both the Commonwealth charter school and the sending district(s) of the amount of these tuition payments. - (e) Monthly Payments: The first five monthly payments to Commonwealth charter schools shall be based on each charter school's pre-enrollment report, filed with the Department pursuant to 603 CMR 1.08(5).
+The remaining monthly payments of each fiscal year shall be based on updated enrollment reports, submitted to the Department by each charter school.
+Failure to submit a required enrollment report or charter school claim form may result in the withholding of some or all of a charter school's monthly payment.
+Although each monthly payment is intended to equal approximately one twelfth of the projected annual amount, payments from December through June shall include adjustments to correct any over- or under-payments in earlier months of the fiscal year.